The Jamaica Experience

 - Calaloo Mews Basic School, a primary school located across from Riverton City.

 - The Home for the Destitute and Dying, a home for the elderly run by Mother Teresa's Missionaries of Charity.

-Participants will be asked to fund-raise as a group and individually and assistance in such will be given. $100 deposit is required.
+COST: Fundraising with a goal $1,600.
+This covers air transportation (New Orleans /Kingston) local transportation, housing and meals for the entire week.
+Participants will be asked to fund-raise as a group and individually and assistance in such will be given.
+A $100 non-refundable deposit is required upon acceptance.

-- Participants are required to get a Hepatitis A & Hepatitus B immunizations.
+- Hepatitis A & Hepatitis B Vaccinations

 For further information, write firstname.lastname@example.org